Enter your ZIP to

 How Much Does a Standing Seam Metal Roof Cost?

-Installing a standing seam metal roof usually costs between $24,000 to $42,000.
-This range depends on the materials chosen as well as the slope, pitch, and size of your roof.
-On average, expect to pay $8 to $14 per square foot, or $800 to $1,400 per square for a standard-sized 3,000-square-foot roof.
-However, if you opt for high-end materials like copper or zinc, installation costs can easily reach over $60,000.
+Installing a standing seam metal roof usually costs between $16,000 to $28,000 for a home with a moderately-pitched 2,000-square-foot roof.
+On average, expect to pay $8 to $14 per square foot, or $800 to $1,400 per square.
+However, if you opt for high-end materials like copper or zinc, installation costs can easily reach over $40,000 for a roof of this size.

 Other cost factors include your location, roof structure, and whether your current roof needs to be removed.
 In some cases, a metal roof can be installed over asphalt shingles, which helps reduce tear-off and disposal fees.
 Reach out to local installers for quotes, but labor alone typically adds a few thousand dollars to the total cost.